samanthashih/Google-CSSI-Final-Project/README.md

 # Google-CSSI-Final-Project
  Website and educational game on importance of recycling!
+All code is in the branch "glitch"